krishaamer/green-filter-research/research/literature/design.md

 -   What would that look like for sustainability?

 -   Empowering people to live a sustainable day

+#### Biodesign {#biodesign}

+-   Neri Oxman, biomaterials MIT media lab, 15. sept.
+2020

+-   Neri Oxman’s expressions: “ecology-indifferent”, “naturing”, “mother naturing”, “design is a practice of letting go of all that is unnecessary”, “nature should be our single client”.

+-   Use imagination

+-   Societal movements change things: implication for design: build a community

+-   Processes sustain things: implication for design: built an app

 #### Guided Sustainability {#guided-sustainability}